 V. Utility Pumps

-Utility pumps are the most adaptable water pumps, and they are used for a wide range of tasks around the house.
+Utility pumps are the most adaptable pumps, and they are used for a wide range of tasks around the house.
 You can use utility pumps to empty clogged sinks or washing machines, drain standing water from your yard or flooded basement, and remove water from stairwells and window wells.

 VI.
 Surface Mounted Pumps